-Energy Secretary Stephen Chu, if the 100 largest cities in the world converted to white roofs and lighter-colored pavement, it would offset 57 gigatons of carbon emissions.
-(Details
+According to Energy Secretary Stephen Chu, if the 100 largest cities in the world converted to white roofs and lighter-colored pavement, it would offset 57 gigatons of carbon emissions.
+(Details)

 To motivate these actions, we should apply tax incentives, at the national level with income tax credits (much like solar incentives) or the local level by varying property tax rates.
 It may also be helpful to pass ordinances overruling homeowner's association rules.
 Many U.S. cities have been ahead of the federal government on climate change issues, so local action could happen more quickly.

 A fleet of wind-powered ships, spraying small droplets of seawater into the air with technology similar to inkjet printers, could seed clouds and cool the globe dramatically at surprisingly low cost: about $10 billion to counter all current warming.
 Developing the program could take as little as five years.
 (A recent study is a bit less optimistic about countering all emissions, but still concluded that the method would work.)

 Oddly enough, while most people don't bat an eye at painting roofs white, many object to cloud seeding, calling it "geoengineering."

 But what's the difference?
 Both are localized actions at low altitudes, designed to reflect sunlight to space.
 Cloud seeding has the advantage of being more easily reversible.
 Stop doing it, and the clouds return to normal in a week or so.
 If for some reason you wanted to get rid of your white roofs, it would take a lot more effort.

 The U.S. has the world's largest navy and a large merchant fleet; if any nation can build and run a fleet like this, it's America.
 At a $10 billion pricetag, it's easily affordable with public funding.